LiskArchive/lips/proposals/lip-define-serialization-blocks.md

 1. `blockMsg` is deserialized according to the `block` schema.
-2. Each transaction in the block payload `block.payload` is deserialized using the method defined in [LIP0028][transactions-serialization].
+2. Each transaction in the block payload `block.payload` is deserialized using the method defined in [LIP 0028][transactions-serialization].
 3. The block header `block.header` is deserialized using the the [method described below](#deserialization-1).